 Why We Choose Glass Jars for Tallow Skincare (and Skip Plastic & Tin)

-In a world obsessed with convenience, packaging often gets overlooked.
-But when it comes to traditional ingredients like tallow, the container matters almost as much as what’s inside.
-At The Tallow Pantry, we’ve chosen to use amber glass jars — not because it’s trendy, but because it makes sense.
+In a world driven by convenience, packaging is often an afterthought.
+But when it comes to traditional ingredients like tallow, what holds the product matters almost as much as what’s inside.

-Plastic is everywhere — cheap, light, and easy to produce.
-But it’s not the best home for natural fats.
-Over time, oils and fats can interact with plastic, especially in warmer conditions.
-Even food-safe plastics can absorb and release odours, which means your beautiful, clean tallow could end up carrying a faint “plastic” note.
+Over time, oils and fats can interact with plastic, particularly in warmer conditions.
+Even food-grade plastics can absorb and release odours, meaning a beautifully rendered tallow can begin to carry a faint plastic note.

 Frequently Asked Questions